pact-foundation/pact.io/readme.md

 ### Consumer Driven Contracts
 A `Contract` is a collection of agreements between a client (`Consumer`) and an API (`Provider`) that describes the interactions that can take place between them.

-Consumer Driven Contracts is a pattern that drives the development of the `Provider` from its `Consumers` point of view.
+Consumer Driven Contracts is a pattern that drives the development of the `Provider` from its `Consumer's` point of view.
 It is TDD for services.

 **Pact** is a testing tool that helps you write `Contracts`, and guarantees those `Contracts` are satisfied.